syncfusion/blazor-docs/src/grid/datagrid/editing.md

 > Custom components inside the EditTemplate must be specified with two-way (**@bind-Value**) binding to reflect the changes in DataGrid.

+### Using AutoComplete in EditTemplate

+You can able to render SfAutoComplete component in EditTemplate.
+In the below sample we have rendered  **SfAutoComplete** component in **EditTemplate** for Customer ID column.

 ```csharp
 @using Syncfusion.Blazor.DropDowns
 @using Syncfusion.Blazor.Grids